Why Are People Binge-Watching Pimple Popping Videos?

 Maybe your internet browsing history is littered with pimple-popping videos.
 Or maybe the thought of a stranger's pus makes you gag.
 Either way, we conducted the hard-hitting journalism necessary to explain this phenomenon.

 How Popping Pimples Became Entertainment

-As you can see in the above chart from Google trends, interest in “pimple popping” was virtually non-existent until a few years ago.
+As you can see in the above chart from Google trends, interest in "pimple popping" was virtually non-existent until a few years ago.
 Since then, the demand has skyrocketed from the trenches of internet subculture into a mainstream form of entertainment.
-There’s even a reddit community with a quarter-million subscribers, r/popping, dedicated to sharing homemade pimple popping videos.
+There's even a community on the website Reddit with a quarter-million subscribers, r/popping, dedicated to sharing homemade zit popping videos.

-The craze began when Dr. Lee posted her first skin extraction video in 2014.
+The craze began when Dr. Lee posted her first blackhead extraction video in 2014.
 She struck gold—in the form of pus and blood.
-Her videos became so popular that TLC offered her a reality TV show, Dr. Pimple Popper, in 2018.
+Her satisfying pops became so popular that TLC offered her a reality TV show, Dr. Pimple Popper, in 2018.

-But the question remains: Of all the guilty pleasures to indulge in, why watch somebody get gunk extracted from their skin?
+But the question remains: Of all the guilty pleasures to indulge in, why watch somebody get cottage cheese extracted from their skin?

 The Psychology of Pimple-Popping Popularity

 Being mesmerized by bodily fluids getting squeezed out of clogged pores might seem taboo.
 But as it turns out, there's a physiological basis for why millions of people are "popaholics."

 Here are three explanations:

 It's 100% normal to have an urge to remove bumps or impurities from your own skin.
 In fact, it can even give you a small hit of dopamine.
 This is why, in recent years, the demand for items like pore strips have catapulted.
 It's also why watching Dr. Pimple Popper pop a pimple can trigger a similar sense of satisfaction.